openedx/edx-documentation/en_us/shared/set_up_course/studio_add_course_information/studio_creating_certificates.rst

    Before you can issue certificates, the administrator for your instance of Open edX must configure the platform to allow course teams to generate and issue certificates.
-For more information, see :ref:`installation:Enable Certificates` in *Installing, Configuring, and Running the Open edX Platform*.
+For more information, see :ref:`Enable Certificates` in *Installing, Configuring, and Running the Open edX Platform*.

 For more information about certificates, see these additional topics.